Ethics Opinions

 Subsequently W decided A was too good a friend to both her and H. so she picked up her file, terminated A's employment and retained Attorney B to represent her in concluding the divorce.

 Later Insurance Co.
-C sought to retain Attorney A to represent its insured Lab, in an action brought against it by W. Attorney A contacted Attorney B to see if he objected to A's representation of Def Lab and for permission to speak to B's client W to ask if she objected to his representing Lab whom (W) was suing.
+C sought to retain Attorney A to represent its insured Lab, in an action brought against it by W. Attorney A contacted Attorney B to see if he objected to A's representation of Lab and for permission to speak to B's client W to ask if she objected to his representing Lab whom (W) was suing.
 B and W each said they did not object.

 Later C denied coverage and Lab retained Attorney A to represent it individually.

-Various discovery processes were begun but before dispositions were had Attorney B requested Attorney A to withdraw because A "knew too much about the business affairs of W." Later W herself wrote a letter requesting that Attorney A withdraw from representing lab.
+Various discovery processes were begun but before dispositions were had Attorney B requested Attorney A to withdraw because A "knew too much about the business affairs of W." Later W herself wrote a letter requesting that Attorney A withdraw from representing Lab.

 May A continue to represent Lab?